rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 microk8s helm3 install jenkins jenkins/jenkins
 ```

-Then, access via the handy information it will provide after intallation.
+Then, access via the handy information it will provide after installation.
 Get the admin password, and then proxy the website out to our local machine

 ```bash
 microk8s kubectl exec --namespace default -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/chart-admin-password